Juliako/azure-docs/articles/media-services/video-indexer/animated-characters-recognition-how-to.md

     * Trial account: the model will be deleted from Customs vision as well.

         > [!NOTE]
         > In a trial account, you only have one model you can use.
-After you delete it, you can’t train other models.
+After you delete it, you can't train other models.

 ## Use the animated character detection with API